jundalisay/sp/content/en/superphysics/principles/definitions.md

 Immoral | the qualities of actions that will lead to negative feelings in the largest spacetime conceivable.
 Also generally adharmic since Existence is Positive.
 Instant | The minimum moment of time (Descartes, Principles of Philosophy) Instinct | A feeling from the subsidiary (lower) glands.
-(Sarkar) Intuition | Instant knowledge derived from the aether, which is above spacetime Karma | Action and Reaction, or Cause and Effect.
+(Sarkar) Intuition | Instant knowledge or connection derived from the aether, which is above spacetime Karma | Action and Reaction, or Cause and Effect.
 Technically, the 7th kind of philosophical relation according to David Hume.
 Knowledge | The assimilation of perceptions with, or into, the abstract mind via ideas.
 Also, jiṋána as the subjectivization of objects (Sarkar)
 Length Contraction | Decrease of distance within space